rapiz1/rathole/README.md

 For more details, see the separate page [Benchmark](./docs/benchmark.md).

 **However, don't take it from here that `rathole` can magically make your forwarded service faster several times than before.** The benchmark is done on local loopback, indicating the performance when the task is cpu-bounded.
 One can gain quite a improvement if the network is not the bottleneck.
 Unfortunately, that's not true for many users.
-In that case, the main benefit is lower resource consumption, and the bandwidth and the latency may not improved significantly.
+In that case, the main benefit is lower resource consumption, while the bandwidth and the latency may not improved significantly.

 ![http_throughput](./docs/img/http_throughput.svg)
 ![tcp_bitrate](./docs/img/tcp_bitrate.svg)